 The Fender Telecaster, with its iconic sound and versatile nature, is a favorite among guitarists of all genres.
 Achieving the perfect setup is crucial for optimizing its playability and tonal quality.
 This comprehensive guide will walk you through the process of setting up your Telecaster, focusing on crucial aspects like string height, pickup height, and overall guitar setup, ensuring your instrument performs at its best.

 Can't decide between a Telecaster and Stratocaster?
-Check out our complete Telecaster vs Stratocaster comparison guide to understand which guitar best suits your playing style.
+Check out our complete Telecaster vs Stratocaster comparison guide and Tele vs Strat: A Player's Guide (player perspectives, touring and recording) to understand which guitar best suits your playing style.

 Quick Answer: Telecaster string height (action) is the distance between strings and frets.
 Standard measurements are 1.6mm for high E and 2.0mm for low E at the 12th fret.
 These can be adjusted based on your playing style.